MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 >
 > The default label always takes priority over mandatory labeling.
 However, for documents, the Azure Information Protection unified labeling client applies the default label to all unlabeled documents whereas built-in labeling applies the default label to new documents and not to existing documents that are unlabeled.
 This difference in behavior means that when you use mandatory labeling with the default label setting, users will probably be prompted to apply a sensitivity label more often when they use built-in labeling than when they use the Azure Information Protection unified labeling client.
 >
 > Now rolling out: Office apps that use built-in labeling and support a default label for existing documents.
-For details, see the [capabilities table](sensitivity-labels-office-apps.md#sensitivity-label-capabilities-in-word-excel-and-powerpoint) for Word, Excel, and PowerPoint.
+For details, see the [capabilities table](sensitivity-labels-versions.md#sensitivity-label-capabilities-in-word-excel-and-powerpoint) for Word, Excel, and PowerPoint.

 ## Outlook-specific options for default label and mandatory labeling

-For built-in labeling, identify the minimum versions of Outlook that support these features by using the [capabilities table for Outlook](#sensitivity-label-capabilities-in-outlook) on this page, and the row **Different settings for default label and mandatory labeling**.
+For built-in labeling, identify the minimum versions of Outlook that support these features by using the [capabilities table for Outlook](sensitivity-labels-versions.md#sensitivity-label-capabilities-in-outlook) and the row **Different settings for default label and mandatory labeling**.
 All versions of the Azure Information Protection unified labeling client support these Outlook-specific options.

 When the Outlook app supports a default label setting that's different from the default label setting for documents: